Get a customized topical spironolactone formula

 Apply sunscreen every morning.

 It is also important to find a balance that is right for you.
-Your skin may not tolerate the application of topical spironolactone every day straight away.
-Apply topical spironolactone every other day instead of daily in the beginning if you experience irritation, once your skin is used to it, apply daily.
+Your skin may not tolerate the application of your customized formula every day straight away.
+Apply it every other day instead of daily in the beginning if you experience irritation, once your skin is used to it, apply daily.

 Provider & Prescription Information